d2l-ai/d2l-en/chapter_attention-mechanism/attention.md

 ## Summary

-* An attention layer explicitly selects related information explicitly.
+* An attention layer explicitly selects related information.
-* An attention layer's memory consists of key-value pairs, so its output is close to the values whose keys are similar to the query.
+* An attention layer's memory consists of key-value pairs, so its output is close to the values whose keys are similar to the queries.
-* Two commonly used attentions are dot product attention and multilayer perceptron attention.
+* Two commonly used attention models are dot product attention and multilayer perceptron attention.

 ## Exercises

-* What are the advantages and disadvantages for DotProductAttention and MLPAttention respectively?
+* What are the advantages and disadvantages for dot product attention and multilayer perceptron attention, respectively?

 ## [Discussions](https://discuss.mxnet.io/t/attention/4343)